AmphoraHealth/hk_model/README.md

     ├── main.sh
     ├── requirements.txt
     └── README.md

+This structure ensures a seamless navigation and operation of the pipeline.

-### Prerrequisites
+### Prerequisites

-For a full list of requirements and prerrequisites please see the `requirements.txt` file
+To set up `hk_model`, ensure all prerequisites are met.
+Refer to our `requirements.txt` for a comprehensive list of necessary dependencies.
+This file provides all you need to prepare your environment for using `hk_model`.

 ## 3. Usage